 In closing, I recall the words Pandit Jasraj, the legendary North Indian classical vocalist, related to me several years ago.
 He told me that the saint, Narada, once asked Vishnu where he lives.
 Vishnu replied that he does not live in heaven, or in temples, or in the hearts of yogis.
 Instead, Vishnu explained, "Wherever my devotees sing, I am there."

-There are many different races, cultures, animals, fruits, bodies of water, and infinite other physical manifestations here on earth, and so it is consistent that there should also be unlimited musical forms, including new forms which arise from the creation of new musical instruments, and the intermingling of diverse cultures.
+In other words, god, meaning whatever god or faith or spiritual yearning one feels, loves music more than anything else, and I interpret that to mean myriad forms of music.
+There are innumerable races, cultures, animals, fruits, bodies of water, and infinite other physical manifestations here on earth, and so it is consistent that there should also be unlimited musical forms, including new forms arising from the creation of new musical instruments and the intermingling of diverse cultures.

-© 2004 Michael Robinson All rights reserved
+© 2004 - 2017 Michael Robinson All rights reserved

 Michael Robinson is a Los Angeles-based composer and writer (musicologist).